hvianna/audioMotion.js/docs/server.md

 ## Using a standard web server

-If you already have a web server available, like Apache, Lighttpd or Nginx, you can also run audioMotion from it.
+You can also use audioMotion with a standard web server, like Apache, Lighttpd or Nginx, to play music stored even in older [NAS](https://en.wikipedia.org/wiki/Network-attached_storage) servers not capable of running Node.js.

 Just copy the contents of the `public` folder to your server and make the necessary configurations:

 * Assign a dedicated listening port to audioMotion so it can be accessed at the server's root, e.g., `http://192.168.0.32:8000` and not in a subdirectory like `http://192.168.0.32/audioMotion`;